Oleffa/LeagueAI/README.md

 - More different cursors
 - More cursors
 - health bars
-- Create real live test dataset with both vayne skins
-- Make new dataset with proper towers
-- Train a model with the old dataset
-- The map calculation is wrong i think, if it detects too much, then sometimes objects are used twice for map computation, does it make sense?

-2) Long term goals:
+2) Other TODOs:
-- Extract object positions from the minimap to get an understanding of the global map
+- Extract object positions from the minimap to get an understanding of the global map.
+- The mAP calculation needs a rework, sometimes objects are used twice for map computation.

 ## Currently Detectable Objects